 \section{Introduction}

-Initially, the term squeezed state of electrons was introduced in \cite{Ignatov-1994}, in a system studied numerically where an over-critical magnetized electron beam is injected into a conducting tube of section of increasing radii.
+The term ``squeezed state'' of an electron beam was introduced in Ref. \cite{Ignatov-1994}.
+The authors of this article numerically and analytically studied the injection of a magnetized electron beam into a conducting tube consisting of two sections of increasing radii.
 This configuration is in frequent use in experiments with virtual cathodes and microwave oscillation sources such as vircators (see, e.g., \cite{VC} and references therein).
-It was shown that under certain conditions, a virtual cathode can be tailored to appear in the section with larger cross-section which then moves towards the electron source, placed in the section of smaller radius, leaving behind it a dense cloud of low-energy electrons in a specific state, which the authors named ``squeezed beam''.
-This is a state characterized by strong contraction of the electron phase space associated with a longitudinal degree of freedom.
+It was shown that, under certain conditions, a virtual cathode can be tailored to appear in the larger radius section, which then moves towards the electron source placed in the smaller radius section, leaving behind it a dense cloud of low-energy electrons in a specific state, which the authors named a ``squeezed beam''.
+This is a state characterized by strong contraction of the electron phase space associated with the longitudinal degree of freedom.

-A similar phenomenon, that is, strong contraction of the phase space was noticed in \cite{Bettega-2007}, where the electron injection in the Malmberg-Penning trap \cite{MP-trap,MP-trap-2} was studied numerically and experimentally.
-This contracted state, which the authors named ``pure electron plasma'', has similar characteristics to the squeezed beam state -- low electron energies and equal or almost equal forward and backward electron fluxes.
-Because of this, the term ``squeezed state'' looks more adequate than ``squeezed beam'' and will be used below.
+A similar phenomenon, that is, strong contraction of the electron phase space was noticed in Ref. \cite{Bettega-2007}, where the electron injection in the Malmberg-Penning trap \cite{MP-trap,MP-trap-2} was studied numerically and experimentally.
+This contracted state, which the authors named ``pure electron plasma'', has similar characteristics to the ``squeezed beam'' state, namely, low electron energies and equal, or almost equal, forward and backward electron fluxes.
+Because of this, the term ``squeezed state'' is more adequate than ``squeezed beam'' and will be used below.

 Recently, the squeezed state of the electrons attracted particular interest in connection with its possible application in microwave electronics as a source of electrons instead of traditional cathodes \cite{Shamiloglu, Fuks, Siman-Tov, Leopold}.
 The squeezed state of the electrons is created between two components of a split cathode, that is, an emitter and a reflector connected by an axial conductor \cite{Siman-Tov}.
 The electrons accumulated in the space between the emitter and the reflector can be used as the electron source in a situation where a magnetron anode block encircles the split cathode.
 For this application the electron source is only partially squeezed because of the presence of other forces (radial and azimuthal) which cause electrons to drift to the anode.
 There are other proposals to use the squeezed electron state for microwave generation, \cite{Egorov, Dubinov-2016,Dubinov-2017}, gas ionization \cite{Dubinov-IEEE}, etc.

 In this present article we study the formation of the squeezed state for electrons injected into a 1D electrostatic potential well immersed in a strong applied magnetic field.
 This configuration is similar to the Malmberg-Penning trap which is used for the long-time confinement of charged particles, electrons in particular.
 Despite this similarity, there is an important qualitative distinction between the properties of the ensembles of the charged particles in the Malmberg-Penning trap and in the squeezed state.